gurby123/backend/readme.md

-This is a new repository for my backend sql project
+//This is a new repository for my backend sql project
+//This are my new changes